This article talks about which KTM dirt bikes are the best.

 Let’s back up a little bit.
 Like I mentioned earlier KTM wasn’t really well known in the motocross or supercross world.
 They did have some success but lots of the pro riders didn’t like the PDS suspension setup.

 It wasn’t until KTM made a bold move and hired “THE MAN” Roger De Coster.
 Roger was the head honcho over at Honda, Suzuki, and then KTM.
 With Roger as the team manager, he and his teams won a ton of supercross and motocross races and championships.
 In his day Roger was one of the best 500cc dirt bike riders and won A LOT.

 In 2011 Roger De Coster joined KTM as the Team Manager for the RedBull KTM team.

-At the time KTM was asking their pro supercross riders to ride a KTM 350SXF dirt bike when all the other supercross factory teams where on 450Fs.
+At the time KTM was asking their pro supercross riders to ride a KTM 350SXF dirt bike when all the other supercross factory teams were on 450Fs.

 When Roger joined KTM the rumor is that Roger only would join them if they switched from the 350F to a 450F.
 Also, they would need to agree to re-design the 450 dirt bike with linkage instead of KTM’s PDS rear suspension.

 Whatever the influence we started to see a new KTM 450 bike every year.
-Lighter, more power, better power, better suspension, electric start and a ton more advancements.
+Lighter, more power, better power, better suspension, electric start, and more advancements.